twigphp/Twig/doc/templates.rst

 * ``{"foo": "bar"}``: Hashes are defined by a list of keys and values separated by a comma (``,``) and wrapped with curly braces (``{}``).
-A value can be any valid expression.
+A value can be any valid expression (as of Twig 1.5, keys can also be any valid expression).

 * ``true`` / ``false``: ``true`` represents the true value, ``false`` represents the false value.